-Facility Animal Care Committees (FACCs) are established for each major McGill University campus and affiliated institutions, including The Neuro, using animals in research, teaching or testing, in accordance with the Policies and Guidelines of the Canadian Council on Animal Care (CCAC).
+Facility Animal Care Committees (FACCs) are established for each major McGill University campus and affiliated institutions, including the MNI, using animals in research, teaching or testing, in accordance with the Policies and Guidelines of the Canadian Council on Animal Care (CCAC).
 The purpose of each FACC is to ensure that all animals used in research, teaching or testing within its jurisdiction, are used and cared for in accordance with all applicable requirements.
-The Neuro ACC’s operation is governed by the following Terms of Reference.
-The Neuro ACC reports to the Director of The Neuro.
-In addition, The Neuro ACC is part of the McGill University Animal Care and Use program and has representation on the University Animal Care Committee (UACC).
+The MNI ACC’s operation is governed by the following Terms of Reference.
+The MNI ACC reports to the Director of the MNI.
+In addition, the MNI ACC is part of the McGill University Animal Care and Use program and has representation on the University Animal Care Committee (UACC).

-The Neuro ACC members are appointed for terms of no less than two years and renewable, usually up to a maximum of eight consecutive years of service.
-This does not apply to ACC members who must be part of the ACC because of their role within The Neuro (ex officio members): the ACC Administrator, The Neuro Compliance Officer, the Clinical Veterinarian(s), the Animal Facility Manager, the Animal Facility Supervisor, and the Colony Manager.
-At The Neuro the membership of the ACC consists of:
+The MNI ACC members are appointed for terms of no less than two years and renewable, usually up to a maximum of eight consecutive years of service.
+This does not apply to ACC members who must be part of the ACC because of their role within the MNI (ex officio members): the ACC Administrator, the MNI Compliance Officer, the Clinical Veterinarian(s), the Centre for Neurological Disease Models (CNDM) Director (animal facility), the CNDM Operations Manager, and the Colony Manager.
+At the MNI, the membership of the ACC consists of:

 1.a.
-A minimum of two scientists experienced in animal care and use, who may or may not be actively using animals during their term on the ACC; representation of the diverse animal-using units of The Neuro must be ensured;
+A minimum of two scientists experienced in animal care and use, who may or may not be actively using animals during their term on the ACC; representation of the diverse animal-using units of the MNI must be ensured;

 1.b.
 An institutional member whose normal activities do not depend on or involve animal use for research, teaching or testing;